IS561/SafetyAudit/README.md

 At start it was quite difficult for us to understand about how to deal with the entities and the analyse their relationship.
 Everyone had their own oipinion as per their understanding.
 So after a lot of arguments and debate we decided to go by a stepwise approach.
 We started considering one entity at a time and decided to take each group members opinion on it.
 This approach helped us to clear our understanding in the right way.
 By this method we were able to deal with the entities and its relationship and later we had a clear picture about it.

-Following were the entities and its relationship which we choose at the start to helpnus understand better :
+Following were the entities and its relationship which we choose at the start to help us understand better :

 Building: means a construction, it is the parent class of the entity Room.
 Building has a one to many association with Occupants, many to many association with Exit.